vkbo/novelWriter/docs/source/project_overview.rst

 :guilabel:`Plot`
    This is the root folder where main plots can be outlined.
-It is optional, but adding at least dummy notes can be useful in order to tag plot elements for the Outline view.
+It is optional, but adding at least brief notes can be useful in order to tag plot elements for the Outline view.
 Tags in this folder can be references using the ``@plot`` keyword.

 :guilabel:`Characters`